Petit-Goâve: History

 The town is one of the oldest cities of the country, and was named Goâve by the Amerindians.
 The Spanish called it Aguava at the end of the 16th century.
 After French colonization through the releasing of the Spanish, the French divided the city into two halves; Grand-Goâve and Petit-Goâve.
 Petit-Goâve became a wealthy settlement and briefly functioned as a de facto capital of the prosperous colony of Saint-Domingue.
-It is also very famous for its sweet candy called douce macoss.
+It is also very famous for its sweet candy called dous makòs.

 January 2010 earthquake

 The town was significantly affected by the 12 January 2010 earthquake.
 On 20 January a strong aftershock of magnitude 5.9 Mw struck Haiti.
 The U.S. Geological Survey reported that its epicenter was almost exactly under Petit-Goâve.
 The magnitude of the aftershock was initially reported as 6.1 by the USGS, but was later revised to 5.9.

 On the 19th, authorized by the Haitian government, 1300 US Marines were deployed equally between Petit-Goâve and Grand-Goâve.
 Spanish amphibious assault ship Castilla is to arrive at Petit-Goâve beginning in February to assist in recovery efforts.

 By 9 February 2010, the US 24th Marine Expeditionary Unit was rotating out of Haiti, having been replaced by the US 22nd Marine Expeditionary Unit, in their position on USS Bataan and Carrefour, Léogâne, Petit-Goâve, and Grand-Goâve.

 Aid For Haiti (AFH), a US-based non-profit has been coordinating some of the local medical care in the area of Petit-Goâve.
 They are located at the Wesleyan Compound in Petit-Goâve.

-The 400th episode of the radio program This American Life, which aired in February 2010, featured a story on a school in Petit-Goâve and estimated 1000 people died due to the earthquake.
+The 400th episode of the radio program This American Life, which aired in February 2010, featured a story on College Harry Brakeman, a school in Petit-Goâve, and estimated 1,000 people died due to the earthquake.